 A blocked drain can be extremely inconvenient, especially for those who are too busy to wait around for someone to come and fix it.
 So why risk causing a clog in your drain?

-As a company who specialises in providing solutions for drainage issues, including blocked drains in Sheffield, we have seen an awful lot of things that have been accidently, or purposely, flushed down the toilet, that really shouldn’t have been.
+As a company who specialises in providing solutions for drainage issues, including blocked drains Sheffield residents rely on, we have seen an awful lot of things that have been accidently, or purposely, flushed down the toilet, that really shouldn’t have been.

 It’s become clear to us as professionals, that many people simply do not know what should and shouldn’t be flushed.
 For that reason, we have put together a list of all the things that you should avoid flushing.